US extends Russian sanctions to Sber, Alfa Bank, investment bans and Putin’s daughters

 Previously Sber was subjected to milder sanctions under CAPTA act, which only implied restrictions on correspondent accounts in the US.
 Now Sber and Alfa, along with already sanctioned VTB, Otkritie, Novicombank and Sovcombank, will have to bear the maximum possible restrictions: blocking the bank's assets in a US jurisdiction, a ban on dollar transactions, a ban on conducting any transactions with US counterparties.

 However, the US stopped short from sanctioning Gazprombank, which would paralyse payments for Russian natural gas exports as the bank is now a hub of Putin's ruble-for-gas policy.
+The deadline for complying with the sanctions is April 13 for Sber and June 30 for Alfa Bank.
+Notably, both banks will get exceptions from sanctions for the payments of energy supplies.

 In addition, under an executive order from President Joe Biden, any new investment in Russia by any US entities will be banned.
 “This action builds on the decision made by more than 600 multinational businesses to exit from Russia.
 The exodus of the private sector includes manufacturers, energy companies, large retailers, financial institutions, as well as other service providers such as law and consulting firms,” the announcement said.